Urethra

 The external urethral sphincter is a striated muscle that allows voluntary control over urination.
-The internal sphincter, formed by the involuntary smooth muscles lining the bladder neck and urethra, is innervated by the sympathetic division of the autonomic nervous system and is found both in males and females.
+The internal urethral sphincter, formed by the involuntary smooth muscles lining the bladder neck and urethra, is innervated by the sympathetic division of the autonomic nervous system in males and females.

 Structure

 The urethra is a fibrous and muscular tube which connects the urinary bladder to the external urethral meatus.
 Its length differs between the sexes, because it passes through the penis in males.